openbmc/phosphor-power/phosphor-power-sequencer/docs/README.md

 process that runs continually.
 It is launched by systemd when the BMC reaches the Ready state and before the system is powered on.

-`phosphor-power-sequencer` is driven by an optional, system-specific JSON configuration file.
+`phosphor-power-sequencer` is driven by an a JSON configuration file.
 The config file is found and parsed at runtime.
 The parsing process creates a collection of C++ objects.
 These objects represent the chassis, power sequencer devices, voltage rails, GPIOs, and fault checks to perform.

-See [Internal Design](internal_design.md) for more information.

 ## Power sequencer device